 Look forward to an extraordinary round trip through 7 countries around the Adriatic Sea.
-We start in the Rosenheim area, drive through the mountains of the Austrian "Tauern" to Carinthia and through the Julian Alps to Slovenia.
+We start in the Rosenheim area in Bad Aibling, ride through the mountains of the Austrian "Tauern" to Carinthia and through the Julian Alps to Slovenia.

 |1 x small breakfast at ferry crossing Durres-Bari|

 |1x ferry passage Durres (AL) --> Bari (IT) incl. motorcycle passage (incl. fuel surcharge + port tax) without dinner|